Accessing Docker registry from Kubernetes cluster

 - The Docker server to use is a domain such

 - The username is your account username.

-- The password is a speficic docker registry password or any other kind of token.
+- The password is a specific Docker registry password or any other kind of token.
 You need to check the documentation of your registry provider for the exact details.

-This is an example of creating a pull secret to Azure registry.
-You can use the same command to any other private registry.
+This is an example of creating a pull secret to the Azure registry.
+You can use the same command for any other private registry.

 Using the Docker registry secret

-To use the secret you just created, you need to either
+To use the secret you just created, you need to include it, either in:

 Giving access to a Docker Registry via the Codefresh CLI